divya-patil132/divya-patil132/README.md

 ### Glad to see you here! 🤩 &nbsp;

->I am looking for opportunities and collabaration in projects related to Web-Development/Cybersecurity.
+>I am looking for opportunities and collabaration in projects related to Data Science, Machine Learning, Web-Development/Cybersecurity.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
-I'm currently into Web Development and working on my Data Structures and Algorithms 🤓.
+I'm currently working on Data Science 🤓.
 Although A computer science engineer working with Devlopment tools and looking forward to Share and Gain knowledgeable stuff☘️.

 <h3>☘️ Currently working on<a href="https://github.com/divya-patil132/Permissy"> Data Science!!</a></h3>